Colombia Travel Guide: Everything to Plan Your Trip

 Intercity buses, however, are rather expensive with a trip from Cartagena to Medellin costing around 130,000 COP.

-Tours range so widely in price and length so it’s hard to give a ballpark figure, however, a city tour will usually cost around 60,000-100,00 COP.
+Tours range so widely in price and length so it’s hard to give a figure, but for the sake of this Colombia travel guide, I’ll try to give you a ballpark figure.
+A city tour will usually cost around 60,000-100,00 COP.
 Other tours like the Lost City Trek can set you back 400,000- 600,000 COP.

 Generally speaking, Medellin and Cartagena are more expensive than in other cities and towns.

 Daily Budgets in Colombia

 For the sake of this Colombia travel guide, I have included some average daily budgets.
 These figures are based on average daily spending per person per day.
 So, if you consider yourself a budget backpacker look at the “low” budget range below, whereas a more luxury traveler should refer to the “high” section.